 A seminar review for credit or non-credit, looking at the history of European contact and conflict with Aboriginal peoples in North America, with specific references to Canada and Northwest B.C.
 A variety of films and guest speakers will compare modern conditions and historical events from the Northwest Territories to Wounded Knee.
-In 1979 / 1980, this seminar is being used to discuss Law and Native Rights as interpreted by several experienced lawyers.
+In 1980/1981, this seminar may be used to discuss Law and Native Rights as interpreted by several experienced lawyers.

 For further information on courses, professional options leading to higher university degrees, and academic requirements, please contact the Program Coordinator or Registrar at the College.